 Do you want to be famous, make a difference, make money?
 You gotta be honest with yourself.
 It takes courage to say: “Yes, I want to be famous!”
 Know your truth before you begin the journey.
 Are you willing to put in the work?
 It takes time, commitment, and sacrifice to make it big.
 You have to be willing to fail and willing to begin again and again.
 Be realistic.
 Simply throwing money at a situation won’t make it work.
 It might help short-term, but the long-tail of success requires the kind of passion and drive where you never take no for an answer.
 Not from you, not from anyone.

 It takes courage to get out of bed every day and believe that you are worthy, capable, and unique.

 Are You Ready?
 The Ten Steps to Personal Branding

-Even if you have doubt, that’s okay, you can still take steps and begin the journey toward your goal.
+Even if you have doubts, that’s okay, and you can still take steps and begin the journey toward your goal.
 Trust that you will build confidence and courage along the way.
 It’s the doing part that counts, ignoring the fear and doing it anyway.
-Self-doubt is common and perhaps even necessary, it helps us stay on top of our game, to try harder, to always learn and improve.
+Self-doubt is common and perhaps even necessary; it helps us stay on top of our game, try harder, always learn and improve.
 Just don’t let it stop you from moving forward.

 Having a brand can provide you with a roadmap that keeps you going, even when you feel like your self-confidence is waning.
-I have noticed time and time again that the momentum of your brand will keep rolling and will begin to take on a life of its own.
+I have noticed time and time again that your brand’s momentum will keep rolling and will begin to take on a life of its own.

-A personal brand gives you the ability to continually build upon even the smallest of achievements, to capitalize upon on all of your successes, to stay relevant, and to continually strive to improve, to be better—to be great.
+A personal brand gives you the ability to continually build upon even the smallest of achievements, capitalize upon all of your successes, stay relevant, and continually strive to improve, be better—to be great.